JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 Because the scope functions are all quite similar in nature, it's important to understand the differences between them.
 There are two main differences between each scope function:
-* The way to refer to the context object
+* The way to refer to the context object.
 * The return value.

 ### Context object: this or it